Coming back to Church

 VISIT THE CHURCH Our Lady of Mount Carmel is open every day.
 When you are passing why not call in and spend a few moments with the Lord who is truly present in the tabernacle?
 Re-familiarise yourself with being in church.

-COME TO MASS Mass is celebrated on Sundays at 8.30 a.m., 9.45 a.m.(Polish), 11.00 a.m., 6.00 p.m.
-We also have Mass in each of our Mass centres - please see the Mass Time Page for more information.
+COME TO MASS Mass is celebrated on Sundays at 8.15 a.m., 9.45 a.m.(Polish), 11.15 a.m., & 6.00 p.m.
+Please see the Mass Time Page for more information.
 One of the best ways to come back to church is to just start coming.
 Sunday Mass is especially important for Catholics because we gather as a community of faith to worship God together.
 You may not be ready to receive Holy Communion yet.
 You can come up for a blessing until you are ready.

 THE SACRAMENT OF RECONCILIATION The Sacrament of Reconciliation, or Confession, is a moment of healing and we need it before being able to receive Holy Communion again.
 There is nothing to fear about this Sacrament.
 If you are worried or nervous about this step, please speak to one of the priests, he will be happy to help you to come back to church.
 Confession is available every Saturday between 10.00 a.m. and 11.00 a.m. or by making an appointment with one of the priests.